 Bringing dead mice/birds home

 Cats are hunters so will occasionally bring home something they have caught.
-They are doing this for a number of different reasons, to impress you, asking you to “mind it” for them and to thank you for feeding them and returning the favour .
+They are doing this for a number of different reasons, to impress you, to thank you for feeding them and returning the favour and asking you to “mind it” for them.

-Your cat will often show you their affection by rubbing your legs, flashing their bottom and giving you a head butt.
+Your cat will show you affection by rubbing your legs, flashing their bottom and giving you a head butt.
+The majority of cats aren’t a fan of being squeezed and you should never pick up your cat when they’re eating.